Last Updated on February 22, 2023 by Janine

 Lightweight shirts are ideal in Puerto Vallarta, no matter the season.
 It will always be warm and humid.
 For a week-long trip, I took four tank tops and one t-shirt.
 I’m a big fan of these tees from CRZ Yoga, as well as these tanks.
 Both are basic styles that will go with anything, but they have a very flattering, feminine silhouette.

-I would also recommend taking a lightweight, long sleeve shirt to cover your shoulders after long days in the sun.
+I would also recommend taking a lightweight, long-sleeved shirt to cover your shoulders after long days in the sun.

 Dresses